 04 of 10

 Lavender is a wonderful all-around herb; beautiful to look at, wonderfully fragrant, good for cooking and a deer deterrent.
 It can be difficult to grow in some areas because it does not like wet winters.
 However, there are many varieties to choose from and most gardeners can find one that will acclimate to their garden.
 It's worth the effort of experimenting.Continue to 5 of 10 below.

 06 of 10

 It's doubtful most people would enjoy the taste of mint so much if it weren’t so aromatic.
-In fact, you don’t really need to ingest mint leaves to sense the taste - that’s how fragrant they are.
+You don’t need to ingest mint leaves to sense the taste--that’s how fragrant they are.
 And like lemons, mint has a clean, astringent smell.
 However, this is another plant that travels far and wide, by rhizomes.
 You could always use it as a lawn alternative or between the cracks of pavers, and enjoy the fragrance as you mow.

 07 of 10

 While you’re planting herbs for you to enjoy, you might want to tuck in a few plants for your cat, too.
 Nepeta’s fragrance is subtle to humans, but many a cat has been intoxicated by it.
 Be forewarned, you may plant it for your tabby, but every cat in the neighborhood will eventually find it.

 Scented geraniums top the list of fragrant herbs.
 Most don’t have showy flowers, but their leaves are lacy and untouched by insect pests.
 And then there’s the perfume.
 Scented geraniums mimic some of nature’s best-loved scents, like apple, chocolate, cinnamon, ginger, lemon, lime, mint nutmeg, orange, rose and strawberry, to name a few.
 It’s easy to be drawn into collecting scented geraniums.Continue to 9 of 10 below.

 09 of 10